-Removing the Marriage Wall | Mobile Home
+Removing the Load Bearing Marriage Wall | Mobile Home

-What is a Marriage Wall
+What is a Marriage Wall?

 The marriage wall in our home was between the kitchen/dining room and living room.
 This is where the home comes together, and the wall is considered a load bearing wall, supporting the roof in this area of our home.

 Each home is different on load bearing walls.
 The best thing you can do is contact a professional to look at the situation.
 A post called, Removing Walls in a Mobile Home, is also a great read with more information.

 Thank you so much for taking the time to stop by and see the newest updates here at Rocky Hedge Farm.
 Please take a moment to subscribe to the newsletter so that you stay up to date on all the latest news!

-Marriage Wall Removed | Before & After
+Removing a Structural Marriage Wall | Before & After

 Below are photos showing the difference now that the short marriage wall has been removed from between the two rooms.
 Now that this is a completed project, the plan is to finish the living room.